alim10081989/mediawiki-tw/README.md

 >NOTE: Kindly note down the URL provided as it will be used in the UI steps

-- Kindly verify the user "wiki" is created within "wikidatabase" under MariaDB pod.
+- Kindly verify the user `wiki` is created within `wikidatabase` under MariaDB pod.
 Use the root password as defined within script in second step.

 Screenshot 1: